 In previous articles I have covered the cutting and preparing of wood for turning on a lathe.
-Now its time to move on, and this article covers mounting wood on a lathe.
+Now its time to move on, and this article covers mounting on a wood lathe with chuck.
 The mounting of wooden blanks for lathe turning seems a pretty rudimentary topic.
 Possibly so mundane its not worth mentioning.
 Ultimately what’s important, and where I want to get to, is mounting wood on a lathe for small opening natural edge vessels.
 If your familiar with the basics then go ahead and jump to the section on jam chucking.

 I primarily turn sculptural hollow vessels and turned wooden urns and these are the techniques I use every time I turn one of these projects.
-Since small opening vessels are more difficult to turn I am going to cover the basic methods for attaching wood to a lathe and move to less obvious mountings for shaping and turning vessel bottoms.
+Since small opening vessels are more difficult to turn I am going to cover the basic methods for attaching blanks to my wood lathe with chuck and move to less obvious mountings.
+I also use a wood lathe with chuck for shaping and turning vessel bottoms.

 Mounting Wood between centers